-On June 6, 2019 inconjunction with the Company's announcement about the intended financing, a sectdion, Use of Proceeds was included.
+On June 6, 2019 inconjunction with the Company's announcement about the intended financing, a section, Use of Proceeds, was included.

-Use of proceeds from this financing will used to target two off-hole anomalies found in 2011 drilling program as announced in the Company's June 3rd, 2019 press release.
-Three holes have been designed to test the off-hole conductor plates.
+Use of proceeds from this financing will used finish up the work completed this summer and early fall and to do a total review of CZC properties for the purpose of defining drill targets.
+The Hanson Lake property has already been evaluated and the permit for drilling applied for.
+Two holes have been designed to test the off-hole conductor plates.
+Two other holes are to test areas of important mineralization but at a deeper level.
 These targets are drill-ready and this horizon can be drilled throughout the year.
 Drilling of the Main Mine Horizon below the original mine workings at depth, which remains untested, will require drilling from the ice in winter and will not be part of this initial program.
-Saskatchewan will award a qualifying explorer 25% of the actually drill cost only, as a grant up to a cap of \$50,000.
-In order to receive this \$50,000; Copper Reef will need to spend \$200,000 on drilling.

-A lesser amount of the proceeds from this financing will also be used to follow up work on the Amulet Property in the main Flin Flon Camp of Manitoba, where Copper Reef carried out a drill program this past winter (see press release April 24, 2019).
-Most of the work will be in the form of detailed sampling and ground investigation of untested VTEM Airborne targets as well the area of a second more eastern Horizontal Loop electromagnetic conductor anomaly that was not drilled this past winter.
+Some of the proceeds from this financing will be used to follow up work on the Lew and Alberts Properties in the main Flin Flon Camp of Manitoba.
+Most of the work carried out was in the form of line cutting, detailed sampling, mapping and ground investigation of untested VTEM Airborne targets, as well as the area of a second more eastern Horizontal Loop electromagnetic conductor anomaly that was not drilled this past winter.
 Ground Transient EM may be carried out to provide clearer definitions of the remaining untested targets.